Attractor-driven matter: Some examples of attractor-driven matter with fixed internal state-space attractor

 where $t_n$ corresponds to trigger times and $Z$ is the variable from the Lorenz system (see Appendix~\ref{app: numerical implement} for more details).
-An example of the complex flocking dynamics emerging from these interaction rules is shown in Fig.~\ref{Fig: 2D many}.
-Starting with $1000$ active particles randomly positioned in a 2D periodic domain with random alignments, we initially obtain coherent motion as shown in Fig~\ref{Fig: 2D many}(b).
+Starting with $1000$ particles randomly positioned in a 2D periodic domain with random alignments, we initially obtain coherent motion as shown in Fig~\ref{Fig: 2D many}(b).
 Once the phase-space trajectory settles on the Lorenz attractor after an initial transient, particles start to leave the coherent flock (see Fig.~\ref{Fig: 2D many}(c)).
 This results in deformation and change in direction of the coherent flock (see Fig.~\ref{Fig: 2D many}(d)).
 Further evolution leads to several complex dynamical behaviors such as flock ejection (Fig.~\ref{Fig: 2D many}(e)), flock expansion (Fig.~\ref{Fig: 2D many}(f)), scattering of flocks (Fig.~\ref{Fig: 2D many}(g)) and merging of flocks (Fig.~\ref{Fig: 2D many}(h)).
+To quantify this complex flocking behavior, we plot the time evolution of the angle distribution of particles as shown in Fig.~\ref{Fig: 2D many}(i).
+This shows intricate structures that reveal the complex flock interactions described above.

-Moreover, by incorporating repulsive harmonic interactions in this system along with the Vicsek-like aligning interactions, we get the emergence of $2$D motile crystalline clusters which show features such as void formation and persistence of alignment disturbances within a cluster (see Supplemental Video S3), in addition to the features described in Fig.~\ref{Fig: 2D many}.
+By incorporating repulsive harmonic interactions in this system along with the Vicsek-like aligning interactions, we get the emergence of $2$D motile crystalline clusters which show features such as void formation and persistence of alignment disturbances within a cluster (see Supplemental Video S1), in addition to the features described in the caption to Fig.~\ref{Fig: 2D many}.